 IHPs are kept in a readily accessible place that all staff are aware of.

 11. Liability and indemnity

-West Park School will ensure that the appropriate level of insurance is in place and appropriately reflects the school's level of risk.
+The governing board will ensure that the appropriate level of insurance is in place and appropriately reflects the school's level of risk.